hellowshinobu/learngit/readme.txt

 Git is a distributed version conctrl system.
-Git is a free soft.
+Git is a free soft distributed under th GPL.